suggested video

 Image

-Garlic isn’t banned because of any health risks, but because the Queen dislikes it.
+Garlic is notably absent from royal menus, primarily because Queen Elizabeth II disliked its strong aroma and taste.
 According to John Higgins, a former palace chef, garlic and onions were to be kept to a minimum at lunch or dinner.
 People have theorized that the garlic ban is to prevent garlic breath from making an embarrassing appearance when the Royals talk to guests.

 4. The Royals like to eat healthily